unicode-org/message-format-wg/spec/registry.md

-If an implementation supports currency formatting, it SHOULD define and support an implementation-defined _operand_ value that combines a value together with its currency expressed as a valid [Unicode Currency Identifier](https://cldr-smoke.unicode.org/spec/main/ldml/tr35.html#UnicodeCurrencyIdentifier).
+If an implementation supports currency formatting, it SHOULD define and support an implementation-defined _operand_ value that combines a value together with its currency expressed as a valid [Unicode Currency Identifier](https://cldr-smoke.unicode.org/spec/main/ldml/tr35.html#UnicodeCurrencyIdentifier) or an implementation-defined currency value.

 If an implementation supports currency formatting, the following options and their values are REQUIRED to be available on the function `:number`